Horror/Scary: August 14, 2013 Issue [#5829]

 I've been researching ways to avoid these issues, and the alternative seems to lie in restructuring sentences.
 Any thoughts?

 That’s a clever fix you’ve got there!
 I don’t think you need the “her” before nerves and resolve.
 I would suggest changing the first part to: “His self-assured, languid manner irked her, and Crystal…” in order to avoid “his irked her,” which is a bit awkward.
 Researching the craft of writing is always good, so keep it up.
-Also, if you take a look at my response to Quick-Quill above, you’ll see I’ve suggested varying sentence structure and subject, too.
+Also, if you take a look at my response to Quick-Quill Author Icon above, you’ll see I’ve suggested varying sentence structure and subject, too.
 I hope this helps, and thanks so much for replying to the newsletter, Nixie! *Bigsmile*

 *Witchhat* *Ghost* *Ax* *Fire* *Cat*

-CREEK writes: Normally, I write only poetry except an only short story I have written so far!
+CREEK Author Icon writes: Normally, I write only poetry except an only short story I have written so far!
 But, I just wanted to read your newsletter and I was not disappointed.
 It was very useful.
 As a non-native writer, I too make similar mistakes and your article and activities was a very good exercise for me.
 You have presented them in a very informative way so that anyone can be benefited by your newsletter.
 Hope to read more.
 I would be thankful to you if you can write some hints on writing a short story. introductory paragraphs, character development etc...
 Thanks for your service.

 I’m very pleased the newsletter helped you!
 I’ve written many newsletters to help writers with their craft.
-For introductory paragraphs, see my newsletter "The Hook, and for all my other newsletters, look at the top of this newsletter, right above the heading “Table of Contents” and you’ll see ”More Newsletters By This Editor I'm sure you'll find something helpful in those. *Smile*
+For introductory paragraphs, see my newsletter "The HookOpen in new Window., and for all my other newsletters, look at the top of this newsletter, right above the heading “Table of Contents” and you’ll see ”More Newsletters By This Editor Open in new Window.
+I'm sure you'll find something helpful in those. *Smile*

 *Witchhat* *Ghost* *Ax* *Fire* *Cat*